mnot/I-D/for-the-users/draft.md

 Likewise, the responsibilities of, or expectations upon, different parties to a standard can vary greatly.
 For example, end users of Web browsers cannot be reasonably expected to make informed decisions about security, and therefore design decisions there are biased towards default security.

-When applicable, the expectations upon a party SHOULD be documented.
+Finally, note "In case of conflict."
+This wording makes it clear that relevant parties need not be considered in every decision, because their interests are not always in conflict; it is only important when a direct conflict of their interests is encountered.

-Extensions to existing standards MUST consider how they interact with the extended standard's relevant parties.
-If they are not yet documented, this SHOULD be done in coordination with that standard's community and the IESG.
+Extensions to existing standards out to consider consider how they interact with the extended standard's relevant parties.
+If they are not yet documented, this could be done in coordination with that standard's community and the IESG.

 The burden of this documentation need not be high; if HTML can do it in a paragraph, so can most other standards.
 While it might be appropriate in a separate document (e.g., a requirements or use